MDAnalysis/UserGuide/doc/source/contributing.rst

     * class
     * method

-\When you add a new module you should include a docstring with a short sentence describing what the module does or a long document including examples and references.
+\When you add a new module, you should include a docstring with a short sentence describing what the module does, and/or a long document including examples and references.

 .. _guidelines-for-docstrings: